NethServer/nethserver-horde/README.rst

   yum --enablerepo=nethforge-testing

-After installation, login with the admin user, go to ``Administration -> Configuration`` and apply the configuration.
+After installation, login with the admin user, go to ``Administration -> Configuration``.
+Access each module and click on the generate configuration button without changing the configuration.
+At the end, click on ``Update all DB schemas``.

 TODO
 ====

+- Populate Turba with AD and LDAP users
+- Configure ActiveSync
+- Configure CalDAV and CardDAV

 Database
 ========